raviminnikanti/shell_unit_tester/README.md

-shell_unit_tester is a small and simple shell unit testing framework, to test shell libraries.

-shell_unit_tester is a shell script which tests shell libraries under test by executing shell functions and validates return values and exit status of functions that are under test.

-Some functions under test may need some setup or preparation before execution. shell_unit_tester can also execute pre and post test case functions to create/revert setup required for the test case.
-This is optional.
+Unit test shell libraries using shell_unit_tester.

-shell_unit_tester can work on any POSIX compliant shell.
-It is tested on bash, ash and dash shells.
+shell_unit_tester is implement in shell and tested on bash, dash and ash shells.

-It provides an easy to use interface for creating pre or post setup for a test execution and for validating return codes and values of functions in library under test.
+A simple shell unit testing framework with an interface to easily write test cases.

-See README to understand how to add a test case.
+See README to know how to creates test case using shell_unit_tester.

-See test directory for a sample
+See test directory for test sample